Summit: Clin Ops Foundations

 Who should take the Summit: Clin Ops Foundation courses?

 The series is specifically intended for those who are responsible for conducting clinical research.
-Intended audiences include clinical research coordinators (CRCs), contract research organizations (CROs), faculty, investigators, regulatory affairs professionals, research administrators, students, and study sites.
+Intended audiences include clinical research coordinators (CRCs), contract research organizations (CROs), faculty, investigators, regulatory affairs professionals, research administrators, sponsors, students, and study sites.

 How long will the course take a learner to complete?